-Master Programme (MSc) transportation.bme.hu Page 27/40 Version: 03.
-12. 2019.
+Master Programme (MSc) transportation.bme.hu Page 27/38 Version: 01.
+02. 2024 c) attitude:

-- Is familiar with environmental reconstruction technologies. - Is familiar with modern, neural network-based approaches to image processing.
+- knows advanced image processing algorithms, - knows three-dimensional shape recognition methods, - is familiar with environmental reconstruction technologies, - is familiar with modern, neural network-based approaches to image processing

-- Design of image object and shape recognition algorithm. - Can see the architectural issues of a machine vision system. - Is able to select a suitable tool and algorithm for a given task.
+- design of image object and shape recognition algorithm, - can see the architectural issues of a machine vision system, - is able to select a suitable tool and algorithm for a given task.

-- Open to learn about modern vision systems. - Open to automatic use of machine vision in vehicle control.

-- Can participate in image processing projects independently or in a team. - Is able to design a vision system that meets the given task and safety requirements.
+- open to learn about modern vision systems - open to automatic use of machine vision in vehicle control - d) autonomy and responsibility: - can participate in image processing projects independently or in a team, - is able to design a vision system that meets the given task and safety requirements